 - wires (with exposed ends or alligator clips),

 Once you have the basics, collect some materials that make the unit more interesting.
 Items like resistors, switches, motors or even doorbells (we warned you that they are loud).
 Collect metal paper clips, clothespins, tin foil and electrical tape to have a well-rounded set of supplies.

-Ninja Note: Teach your students to disconnect their batteries between tests to preserve its power.
+Ninja Note: Teach your students to disconnect their batteries between tests to preserve their power.
 Store your batteries so they don’t run in series and drain the power or worse, cause a short circuit.
-Even though they aren’t powerful enough to shock you, they can start a fire if store incorrectly or they can spill the chemicals inside.
+Even though they aren’t powerful enough to shock you, they can start a fire if stored incorrectly or they can spill the chemicals inside.
 Nobody needs battery acid on their stuff!

 Get a balloon and get it all staticky by rubbing on a sweater or someone’s hair.
-Students move around the room passing the balloon without using their hands-only the static electricity.
+Students move around the room passing the balloon without using their hands-only with static electricity.

 Honestly, these are supposed to be so easy to create, but they can be difficult.
 We’ve learned an iron nail with thin copper wire wrapped around the nail at least 100 times will create an electromagnet when it is hooked up to nine volts or more.
 This will be enough to pick up a metal paper clip.

 However, creating a simple circuit and then placing it next to a compass will show students how an electric current can change the magnetic pull, so we recommend this much simpler activity.

 This incredible science teacher has gained notoriety by appearing on the Ellen Degeneres show, but before that, he was a science teacher.
 His website is full of great experiments AND the best part is there are videos so if your experiment doesn’t work out, you can still show students the video so they can see what the results were supposed to be.
 He’s also on Instagram.